CALL FOR NOMINATIONS

 2021 GADE Student Award for Social Work Research Nomination Information and Guidelines

 The GADE Student Award for Social Work Research is given to a doctoral student or a collaborative group of students, whose published (or in press) scholarship advances scientific inquiry in social work or social welfare.
-The research should serve as a model for scientific rigor, and show high potential to impact social work practice, policy, or research.
+GADE strongly believes that excellent social work research contributes to anti-racist, anti-oppressive practices, programs and policies within social and educational institutions.
+Consonant with that belief, the Student Award for Social Work Research seeks to encourage and recognize reigorous scholarly work that clearly contributes to justice, equity, diversity and inclusion and demonstrates potential to impact social work practice, policy or research.

-The winner of the GADE Student Award for Social Work Research will be presented with a certificate and a $1,500 award at the annual GADE Reception at SSWR in San Francisco, CA (January 20-24, 2021).
+The winner of the GADE Student Award for Social Work Research will be presented with a certificate and a $1,500 award at the annual GADE Reception at SSWR in Washington, D.C.
+(January 12-16, 2022).
 In the case of a multiple-author journal article, the award of $1,500 will be split equally among named students.
 GADE is unable to pay for membership fees or conference registration.

 Group for the Advancement of Doctoral Education in Social Work (GADE)